 There is another idea: Gross polluters whose pollution is a result of certain employed operational processes, in order to then be compliant, may consider phasing out the specific type of operational process that pollutes substituting in its place, an alternative process that is cleaner.
 Then again, a polluter could diversify making use of different strategies to achieve an overall reduction from said operational processes.

 No one knows for sure what the future has in store.
-I do see there being two choices, though: play it safe by getting a jumpstart on “possible” eventualities such as the above by planning and preparing for the future beginning now or carry on business as usual.
+I do see there being two choices, though: play it safe by subscribing to and getting with the “clean-air” program such as described above by planning and preparing for the future beginning now or carry on with business as usual.

 Something to think about.